geoffjay/shook/doc/SETUP.md

 # Setup

+This guide covers the setup of Shook webhook service for both GitLab and GitHub.
+For detailed GitHub-specific setup instructions, see [GITHUB_SETUP.md](GITHUB_SETUP.md).

 ## Tunnel

-This isn't necessary if the listening port can be opened to the outside world, or if the GitLab instance is running on the same network as the service.
+This isn't necessary if the listening port can be opened to the outside world, or if the GitLab/GitHub instance is running on the same network as the service.

 ```shell
 ngrok http -subdomain=shook 5000